jcgurango/meremail/README.md

 The demo data includes:
 - Conversation threads with back-and-forth replies
-- Newsletters and marketing emails (Feed material)
+- Newsletters and marketing emails
-- Receipts and confirmations (Paper Trail material)
+- Receipts and confirmations
-- Suspicious spam emails (auto-quarantined)
 - Unread messages and verification codes

 This only works on an empty database.